6 Important Things To Know Before Traveling To China

 Zhangjiajie National Forest

-Adventure Awaits You In China
+Fantastic Adventure Awaits You In China

-While in China, my top adventures were The Great Wall, Zhangjiajie National Forest, (also known as the Avatar forest), hiking to the top of Mount Huashan, and spending time with the Eagle Claw Master.
+While in China my top adventures were The Great Wall, Zhangjiajie National Forest, (also known as the Avatar forest), hiking to the top of Mount Huashan, and spending time with the Eagle Claw Master.
 There’s so much to cover, so I’ve split up the information on China into two posts so that you can get the serious info right here, and find the most epic travel itinerary here.
 Let’s dive in.

 If you want to stay connected to friends and family back home, you’ll need to download a VPN app BEFORE you get into the country.
 Facebook, Instagram, and all of the apps that some are used to using are banned and blocked in China.
 So are the VPN apps, that’s why I have “BEFORE” in bold and capitalized.
 There are a few different VPN apps that are free, but this is the one that worked best for me.